TheProgrammingKitchen/apm/elixir/apps/apm_issues/README-APM-ISSUES.md

 ## Installation/Usage

-The repository application and it's modules can be used by including the following lines to the `mix.exs` file of the "user".
+The repository application and it's modules can be used by including the following lines to the `mix.exs` file.

 ```elixir